 Of course the classic pumpkin dessert, besides the ubiquitous pie, is the pumpkin cheesecake.
 I’ve made them before, but this time I decided to give it a bit of twist, adding a swirl of white chocolate and vanilla bean to the filling.
 Not only does it add a touch of whimsy and elegance, but the contrasting Autumnal spices of cinnamon, ginger, nutmeg and allspice that I use in the pumpkin part is totally complimented by the sweet vanilla scented white chocolate swirl.
 It’s a great combination, and, as an added bonus, is easy to eat out of hand.
 Making this dessert awesome for a holiday buffet, or pretty much anytime now that I think of it.

-Pumpkin White Chocolate Vanilla Bean Marbled Cheesecake Bars
+Pumpkin Pie Cheesecake Bars with White Chocolate Vanilla Bean Swirl

 By Irvin Lin

 These cheesecake bars take a little bit of time to make, mostly because I want to give the pumpkin part of the cheesecake the most flavor.
 To do that, I cook the pumpkin puree down to concentrate the flavor, as well as add a bay leaf to the puree as I cook it, helping to give it a true Autumnal aroma.
 Adding the spices to the hot puree also helps release their flavor, making them sing in the cheesecake.
 Just be sure to use pumpkin puree and not pumpkin pie filling in this recipe.
 Finally, as an added zing, I used speculoos cookies, which are a Dutch holiday spice cookie.
 The most common brand here in the United States are under the name Biscoff, but if you can’t find them, gingersnap cookies will work just as well.